QuentinRa/blog.quentinra.dev/cybersecurity/blue-team/architecture.md

 * Disable default user account (if not required)
 * Disable unneeded programs
 * Limit access to registry
+* Only administrator should be allowed to disable/configure security-related tools.
+* Disallow/Disable bluetooth if not required
+* Use secure wireless networks (if applicable)
 </div></div>

 <hr class="sep-both">